Hymerine/HeraClientSource/README.md

-# HeraClientSource
+# Hera Hack Client Src leak
 The source code from the hack client called "Hera".
-Its the newest version 9 October 2021 last update
+Its the newest version from 2nd December 2021 V13.0